pradeep3sep/interviewquestion/README.md

 - How can you write duplicate virtual nodes in a component
 - How to make router param changes as reactive
 - Event Bus and its 3 points
+- fallthrough attribute
+- provide/inject used in parent/child respectively

 ————— Nuxt —————-
 watchQuery